 I’m choosing happiness this year and one way I can guarantee it, at least for a little while, is baking something tasty.
-I am declaring 2013 the year of the whoopie pie.
+I am declaring this the year of the whoopie pie.
 They are a dense, moist cross between a cake and a cookie and you can let your imagination run wild with flavours and fillings.
 Move over cupcakes and cake pops, whoopie pies are my new love.

 Making these pies is much like baking a cake but the mixture is much more solid and ‘spoonable’.
 Because they are quite dense and there are obviously two in each sandwich you don’t need to make them too big.
 I used my tablespoon measure to get roughly equal, perfectly sized dollops for this batch.

 This recipe is based on a Simon Rimmer one from Something for the Weekend.

 - 2 eggs

 - 1tsp vanilla extract

 - 3/4 tsp baking powder

 Pre-heat the oven to 180°c and line two baking trays then:

 - Melt the butter and chocolate in a bowl over simmering water.